-Two broad classes of models for object recognition View independent, structural description Structural description theories.
-Use invariants to find parts (assumption is that this is easier than for the whole object), build up description of the relations between the parts, this description specifies the object.
-E.g. a triangle shape, the letter "A" (three parts, with two "cross relations" and one " cotermination" relation".
-(Could be based on 2.5 D sketch => object-centered representation that is independent of viewpoint? e.g. Marr's generalized cylinders) predicts view-point independence (Biederman, 1987) extraction of invariants, "non-accidental properties", such as: co-linearity of points or lines => colinearity in 3D cotermination of lines=>cotermination in 3D (e.g. Y and arrow vertices) skewed symmetry in 2d=>symmetry in 3D curved line in 2D =>curved line in 3D parallel curves in 2D => parallel in 3D (over small regions) The considerations of non-accidental image properties lead to the idea of objects being represented in terms of elementary "parts" or => geons (box, cylinder, wedge, truncated cone, etc..) and a description of their spatial relationships to each other. partial independence of viewpoint
+Structural description theories use invariants to find parts (assumption is that this is easier than for the whole object), build up description of the relations between the parts which description specifies the object.
+E.g. a triangle shape, the letter "A" (three parts, with two "cross relations" and one "cotermination" relation".

+Could be based on 2.5 D sketch => object-centered representation that is independent of viewpoint? e.g. Marr's generalized cylinders co-linearity of points or lines => colinearity in 3D cotermination of lines=>cotermination in 3D (e.g. Y and arrow vertices) skewed symmetry in 2d=>symmetry in 3D curved line in 2D =>curved line in 3D parallel curves in 2D => parallel in 3D (over small regions)